-7.1 Summary
+6.1 Summary

-We have examined the properties of the partial NSLs when compared to the consistent and the discourse pro-drop languages and we have suggested that the same basic mechanism underlies pro-drop in partial as well as discourse and semi pro-drop, namely null NP/nP anaphora.
+Thus far, we have examined the properties of the partial NSLs when compared to the consistent and the discourse pro-drop languages and we have suggested that the same basic mechanism underlies pro-drop in partial as well as discourse and semi pro-drop, namely null NP/nP anaphora.
 This allows us to consider two basic processes yielding a silent argument:

-- 1. The functional head bearing agreement is pronominal in the sense that it has a nominal specification and interpretable φ -features: this is the case of the consistent (Type 1) NSLs. - 2.
-In languages that have (robust) bare nominals in argument position, a silent argument may be derived in one of two ways: - By ellipsis of an NP (argument ellipsis).
-This option is not subject to island restrictions.
-It is barred for subjects in Chinese, Finnish, Russian and Hebrew.

-• By means of an nP proform.
-This nP introduces a variable that may be bound under Existential Closure, yielding the impersonal / arbitrary / generic interpretation.
-When the denotation of nP is lifted to an individual (either by undergoing covert type-shifting or by combining with a null D), it is an anaphor and subject to locality.
-The differences in the interpretation of the null subject depend on the resources available in the language for application of the semantic operation of type-shifting to an individual: the languages that lack the resources required for Iota type-shifting to apply only have quasi-argument and impersonal null subjects (semi pro-drop).
+- I The functional head bearing agreement is pronominal in the sense that it has a nominal specification and interpretable φ -features: this is the case of the consistent (Type 1) NSLs. - II In languages that have (robust) bare nominals in argument position, a silent argument may be derived by means of an nP proform.
+This nP introduces a variable that may be bound under Existential Closure yielding an impersonal interpretation or else its denotation may be lifted, either by undergoing covert ι type-shifting or by combining with a null D. The differences among languages in the interpretation of the null subject depend on the resources available in the language for application of the semantic operation of type-shifting to an individual: the languages that lack the resources required for ι to apply only have quasi-argument and impersonal null subjects (semi pro-drop).

-7.2 A note on Slavic
+6.2 A note on Slavic

-It is worth pointing out that this hypothesis doesn't entail that, if a language has robust bare NP arguments. it will necessarily display the range of properties associated with discourse or partial pro-drop.
+It is worth pointing out that these hypotheses don't entail that, if a language has robust bare NP arguments, it will necessarily display the range of properties associated with discourse or partial pro-drop.
 Polish and Czech lack articles and, unlike Russian, they exhibit the properties associated with the consistent NSLs.
-Franks (1995) observes that this difference is related to properties of subject-verb agreement morphology: while the West and South Slavic languages (Polish, Czech, Serbo-Croation) show person agreement in all tenses and in copular constructions, in Russian, person agreement is absent in the past tense and in present tense copular constructions, where 'be' is absent.
+Franks (1995) observes that this difference is related to properties of subject-verb agreement morphology: while the West and South Slavic languages (Polish, Czech, Serbo-Croation) show person agreement in all tenses and in copular constructions, in Russian, person agreement is absent in the past tense and in present tense copular constructions, where 'be' is not present.

-If indeed Polish and Czech are consistent NSLs, they should differ from Russian with respect to the properties singled out in section 1.
+If indeed Polish and Czech are consistent NSLs, they should differ from Russian with respect to the properties singled out in Section 1.
 In effect, this is what happens.
-First, an embedded overt pronoun signals switch-reference in Polish (McShane, 2009) as well as Czech (Lindseth, 1998:48).
-In Russian no such effect is found (Lindseth, 1998; McShane, 2009).
-Secondly, as reported in Sigurdsson & Egerland (2009), Polish and Czech require impersonal generic subjects with an inclusive interpretation to be overtly marked (by a reflexive or other means).
+First, an embedded overt pronoun signals switch-reference in Polish (McShane 2009) as well as Czech (Lindseth 1998:48).
+In Russian no such effect is found (Lindseth 1998, McShane 2009).
+Secondly, as reported in Sigurdsson and Egerland 2009, Polish and Czech require impersonal generic subjects with an inclusive interpretation to be overtly marked (by a reflexive or other means).
 In Russian, non-overtly marked generic inclusive null subjects are an option.

 These facts indicate that the languages that have robust bare NP in argument position may be consistent NSLs depending on the properties of verbal agreement inflection.
 In our perspective, the bundle of φ -features in T in Polish and Czech is interpretable, hence pronominal.
 The two properties mentioned above follow from this in the manner described above for EP.
 Our hypothesis here is that, by virtue of allowing robust bare NP in argument position, Slavic has another means of deriving argument drop, namely null nP anaphora.
-This yields subject drop in Russian as well as object drop across the Slavic family.
+This yields subject drop in Russian as well as object drop (possibly in different guises, see Ruda 2017)) across the Slavic family.

-7.3 Towards a unified theory of pro
+7 Towards a unified theory of pro